ctapmex/zkTreeUtil/README.txt

-                                   a normal, empty directory) -of,--output-file <filename>      output file to which znode information should be written -xf,--output-xmlfile <filename>   output xml-file to which znode information should be written -p,--path <znodepath>             path to the zookeeper subtree rootnode.
+                                   a normal, empty directory) -of,--output-file <filename>      output file to which znode information should be written -ox,--output-xmlfile <filename>   output xml-file to which znode information should be written -p,--path <znodepath>             path to the zookeeper subtree rootnode.
  -z,--zookeeper <zkhosts>          zookeeper remote servers (ie